Suspending RFP 9/6/2022

 How will the Center select a proposal?

-The Center’s Board of Trustees will evaluate the proposals based on multiple criteria: percentage of the Tract to be conserved; how the proposal addresses environmental concerns including, but not limited to, stormwater, soil disturbance and tree removal; suitability to the neighborhood; the developer’s track record and credibility; the price offered to the Center; and any additional criteria determined by the trustees.
+The Center’s Board of Trustees will evaluate the proposals based on multiple criteria (this list is in no particular order): percentage of the Tract to be conserved; how the proposal addresses environmental concerns including, but not limited to, stormwater, soil disturbance and tree removal; suitability to the neighborhood; the developer’s track record and credibility; the price offered to the Center; and any additional criteria determined by the trustees.

 When will the Center select a proposal?

-We will be releasing the RFP in July and proposals will be received in late September.
+We released the RFP in July and are accepting proposals until late September.
 The Center’s Board of Trustees will hear recommendations from its Boy Scout Tract Task Force later in the fall and expects to make a recommendation to the board by year’s end.